Associate of Applied Science Degree

 Currently in New Mexico, graduates with the Associate of Public Health Degree are acquiring positions of community health worker, disease prevention specialist, and program coordinators with a variety of agencies, like Families and Youth Incorporated, Ben Archer Health Centers or school-based health clinics.

 Courses for the degree program are available online, and in-person format at DACC Main Campus and Gadsden Center.
-The associate degree program fully articulates with the bachelor of community health degree program offered at the main NMSU campus in the Department of Public Health Sciences, which also offers the master of public health in community health education at the graduate level.
+The associate degree program fully articulates (2+2) with the bachelor of public health degree program offered at the main NMSU campus in the Department of Public Health Sciences, which also offers the master of public health in community health education at the graduate level.
 The courses in this associate of applied science in public health curriculum at DACC will meet the majority of NMSU’s general education degree requirements and are designed to give students a full overview of what public health and community health education practice is all about.
 There are no special admissions criteria for this program, but prospective majors are advised to arrange an initial degree advising session with the faculty of DACC’s Health Occupations program in the Division of Health and Public Services.
 The program director will also be able to advise students regarding choices for elective courses.

 To get started, check out the degree plan, or contact our faculty.